viralfoundation/Technical-Whitepaper-LaTeX/README.md

 Meta-Chat

 Meta-Chat is a feature to react/show your facial reactions in real-time for the messages of whom you chat with.
-Viral captures your face reactions and transfer it to your avatar on top of your mutual-friend&#39;s chat page.
+Viral captures your face reactions and transfer it to your avatar on top of your mutual-friend's chat page.

 This gives you a virtual experience of videocalls through avatars and text chat.